merneo/arch-linux/wiki/00-HOME.md

 **Welcome to the Arch Linux Modular Installation System**

-This repository provides a **modular installation system** for Arch Linux.
+This repository provides a **modular installation system** for [Arch Linux](https://wiki.archlinux.org/title/Arch_Linux), a lightweight and flexible Linux® distribution.
 Each component is a separate module that can be used independently or combined as needed.

 ---